-Gregory O’Hanlon, a Baltimorean, began a career fitness training while also working as a commercial and fitness model for eight years.
-In 2008, he relocated to the Washington, DC area and shortly after began his artistic journey.
+Gregory O’Hanlon, a Baltimore native, began a career fitness training while also working as a commercial and fitness model for eight years.
+In 2008, he relocated to the Washington, DC area and shortly after began his artistic journey which led to a new full-time career.

 As a self-taught photographer, Greg transitioned from digital to large format film.
 He captures images with any number of cameras, but prefers to photograph using a 4×5, 5×7 or 8×10 film camera.
 Routinely, he incorporates a dedicated 617 film camera to create panoramas, one of his favorite formats.
 Gregory’s works range from unique perspectives of our nation’s capital to abstract art images.